tatumizer/pigeon_map/README.md

 Overview
 ========
 Pigeon library provides implementation of memory- and performance-efficient map-backed data structures.
-These structures are efficiently serializable with  no extra bolierplate.
+These structures are efficiently serializable with  no extra boilerplate.
 Serialization doesn't rely on reflection and withstands dart2javascript conversion and minification.

 Library consists of the following components: